 He joined the Anti-Defamation League’s Inaugural Board of Directors in 2019.

 “Nobody has a monopoly on good ideas.”Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 11 Episode 24.
-Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
-Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.
+Received big investments from the Sharks or they have been on the show are some of the many scammers’ claims.
+If you don’t see a business on this list, they were not actually on Shark Tank.
+ABC’s episode guide and on Wikipedia are some of the top places you can use to check.

 List with all the appearances in season 11 episode 24:

 - The Mad Optimist Soap and Bath Products

 Shark Tank Air Date: 05/15/20 – Season 11 – Episode 24